-Giraffe Manor provides guests with the unique and thrilling opportunity to have breakfast with giraffe in a gracious, colonial home in the outskirts of Nairobi.
+Giraffe Manor provides guests with one of Kenya’s best safari experiences: the unique and thrilling opportunity to have breakfast with giraffe in a gracious, colonial home in the outskirts of Nairobi.
 During your stay, you’ll also learn the fascinating story of the endangered Rothschild’s giraffe at a local conservation centre.

 I opened my eyes, rolled over and looked out of the window at rolling green lawns.
 In the distance, loping slowly towards the manor house, was a group of graceful Rothschild’s giraffe.
 I couldn’t wait for breakfast, knowing it was to be like no other I’d ever experienced.
 Breakfast with giraffe: what a ridiculously marvellous idea!

 My partner and I had arrived the previous afternoon at Giraffe Manor, a fine old homestead and exclusive boutique hotel set on some 60ha of private land in the outskirts of Nairobi.
 The house is modelled on a Scottish hunting lodge, and was constructed in 1932 by Sir David Duncan, a member of the Mackintosh family.
 I loved its stately façade, elegant interiors, verdant gardens, sunny terraces and delightful courtyards: wonderfully colonial and old world.

 The moment we stepped through the front door, my partner exclaimed: ‘It’s just like walking into a scene from the film Out of Africa.
 Where are Robert Redford and Meryl Streep?’
 Indeed, one of the six suites is named after Karen Blixen, who wrote the book the film was based on.